calvincorreli/anationapart/values.md

   that we're not in opposition to nature.
 We're an integral part of nature.
 Nature is in us, we are in nature.
 In fact, we _are_ nature.
 Nature can kill us at any moment if it wanted to.
 Nature has evolved solutions that are way more intelligent than any we could ever come up with.
-Let's learn from nature, which involves getting in touch with our own nature, through our feelings intuition.
+Let's learn from nature, which involves getting in touch with our own nature, through our feelings and intuition.

 * We look at the world as a game of creativity, not competition.
 Life is not a zero-sum game, not without our nation, nor in our interaction with other nations.
 By being creative, innovative, courageous, we can provide tremendous value